adaszko/chbuf.vim/README.md

   * Jumping to recently edited files (paths are taken from `v:oldfiles` variable; quite useful if you’re returning to some file after restart) &mdash; `:help :ChangeMixed`
   * Jumping to files in current directory subtree &mdash; `:help :ChangeFile`
   * Quickly and interactively changing current working directory &mdash; `:help :ChangeDirectory`
-  * And on Mac OS X, jumping to a file that comes from a result of Spotlight search &mdash; `:help :Spotlight` and `:help :SpotlightCustom`
+  * And on Mac OS X, jumping to a file that comes from a result of Spotlight search &mdash; `:help :Spotlight`

 All of these share common user interface which is that of `getline` library (see `:help getline.txt`).
 The philosophy is that user should be presented